What is a Board of Advisors?

 #2 Create a board of no more than five advisors

-The ideal number should be between three and five, with five being the most ideal.
-Putting more than five can turn simple brainstorming sessions into complicated ones, reducing the overall productivity of the board.
+The ideal number should be between three and five.
+Putting more than five together can turn simple brainstorming sessions into complicated ones, reducing the overall productivity of the board.

 #3 Do not include people who will only be making a living out of being a member of the Board of Advisors